-Gregory Fletcher
+Gregory James Fletcher

+Director Sydney

-Gregory James Fletcher Director Sydney 23 February 2024
+23 February 2024

-&lt;sup>37 In 2023, tranche 1 of the 2021 STIP Deferred Rights and tranche 2 of the 2020 STIP Deferred rights vested and the Board exercised its discretion to settle these awards by way of a 50% cash equivalent payment and 50% fully paid ordinary shares, rather than by way of fully paid ordinary shares in the Company.
+37 In 2023, tranche 1 of the 2021 STIP Deferred Rights and tranche 2 of the 2020 STIP Deferred rights vested and the Board exercised its discretion to settle these awards by way of a 50% cash equivalent payment and 50% fully paid ordinary shares, rather than by way of fully paid ordinary shares in the Company.
 As a result, Ning Zhang, David Moult and Ning (Kevin) Su received cash payments in consideration for vested 2020 and vested 2021 STIP Deferred Rights respectively.

-2023 LTIP: The number of performance rights granted is calculated as the value of the maximum LTIP award divided by the VWAP across a 20-day trading period spread 10 days
+382023 LTIP: The number of performance rights granted is calculated as the value of the maximum LTIP award divided by the VWAP across a 20-day trading period spread 10 days prior to, and 10 days after, 31 December 2022.

-&lt;sup>39 Mr Ning Zhang, the former CEC, was entitled to participate in the LTIP, however elected to not to participate in the 2023 LTIP
+39 Mr Ning Zhang, the former CEC, was entitled to participate in the LTIP, however elected to not to participate in the 2023 LTIP.